ianrae/play-sprig/README.md

 ### Custom Loaders
 The arguments to Sprig.load must either be a class, such as User.class, or a custom loader that implements SprigLoader.

-Use *setLoader* to install a custom loader.

     Sprig.load(MyCustomUserLoader(), Address.class, ...);

 ### Idempotent Loading
 The default loader inserts each parsed model object into the database.
 This can lead to duplicate records if you restart an application without clearing the database.

-An idempotent loader will only insert records if they do not already exist.
+An idempotent loader only insert records if they do not already exist.

 Create a custom loader and override the *save* method.